 - PROBLEM SCOPING

-The ultimate goal of artificial intelligence is to create computer programs that can solve problems and achieve goals like humans would.
-There is scope in developing machines in robotics, computer vision, language detection machine, game playing, expert systems, speech recognition machine and much more.
+The ultimate goal of artificial intelligence is to create computer programs that can solve problems and achieve goals as human beings could.
+There is scope in developing machines in robotics, computer vision, language detection machine, game playing, expert systems, speech recognition machines and much more.

 - DATA ACQUISITION

 Data acquisition is the process of measuring physical world conditions and phenomena such as electricity, sound, temperature and pressure.
-This is done through the use of various sensors which sample the environment’s analog signals and transform them to digital signals using an analog-to-digital converter.
+This is done through the use of various sensors which sample the environment’s analogue signals and transform them to digital signals using an analogue-to-digital converter.